Welcome to today's edition of the Rush 24-7 podcast.

 Ted Stevens, well, go, this is cool.

-You wouldn't be caught, you wouldn't be caught dead there in the summertime, folks.
+You wouldn't be caught dead there in the summertime, folks.

-So Ted Stevens attaches his little bill to drill an annual war to the defense appropriations bill.
+Anyway, so Ted Stevens attaches his little bill to drill an and war to the defense appropriations bill.

-And the Democrats just voted to filibuster it along with uh some Republicans.
+And the Democrats just voted to filibuster it along with some Republicans.

 They killed off in this bill, in the process, funding for Gulf States Hurricane Katrina rebuilding and home heating assistance for the elderly.

-Because those were amendments that were also attached to the defense authorization bill.
+Because those were amendments that were also attached to the defense authorization bill by filibustering this.

-By filibustering this, they're trying to get the an-war amendment of Ted Stevens removed from it.
+They're trying to get the and war amendment of Ted Stevens removed from it.

 And they went to the McCain camp, went to Senator McCain.

-Senator, what do you what do you think of Senator Stevens here attaching the uh and war bill to defense authorization, which is exactly what McCain did with his torture bill.
+Senator, what do you think of Senator Stevens here attaching the ANWAR bill to defense authorization, which is exactly what McCain did with his torture bill?

-McCain acted offended, but Stevens who put him in this kind of dilemma.
+McCain acted offended, but Stevens would put him in this kind of dilemma.

 I can't believe that this would happen.